-a Removal of dual controls will prevent passenger interference.
+Removal of dual controls will prevent passenger interference.

-b The law requires that you MUST brief passengers on the location and use of doors, emergency exits and safety harnesses as well as emergency procedures.
-Personally check that doors and hatches are secure (see Safety Sense Leaflet 2B 'Care of Passengers').
+The law requires that you MUST brief passengers on the location and use of doors, emergency exits and safety harnesses, as well as emergency procedures.
+Personally check that doors and hatches are secure.

-c Centralise the controls and switch on the beacon/strobe.
+Centralise the controls and switch on the beacon/strobe.
 Do not start the engine until all ground personnel are well clear of the helicopter and all passengers are seated inside with the doors secure.

-d Do not let passengers step up into the helicopter and then wave to their friend, their hands may be much too close to the rotor disc.
+Do not let passengers step up into the helicopter and then wave to their friend, their hands may be much too close to the rotor disc.